-Both the Special Rapporteur on Torture and the Committee against Torture have condemned methods of restraint that are inherently inhuman, degrading or painful, or have such effects.20 Rule 33 of the SMR explicitly prohibits the use of chains or irons as restraints, and is mirrored in Rule 68(1) of the European Prison Rules.
+Both the Special Rapporteur on Torture and the Committee against Torture have condemned methods of restraint that are inherently inhuman, degrading or painful, or have such effects.24 Rule 47 (1) of the revised Standard Minimum Rules explicitly prohibits the use of chains, irons, or other instruments of restraint that are inherently degrading or painful.
+This is mirrored in Rule 68 (1) of the European Prison Rules.
 Fabric leg restraints, appropriately tested and selected in line with human rights standards, could provide a more humane, yet effective, alternative to the use of 'metal on skin'.

 On 10 December 2003 the Mozambique Human Rights League visited Maputo's Maximum Security Prison to find five prisoners held in leg-irons, whilst a sixth prisoner was shackled with chains.
-The prisoners had spent four days and nights with their ankles shackled or chained together, causing them great pain by pressing
+The prisoners had spent four days and nights with their ankles shackled or chained together, causing them great pain by pressing into their flesh whenever the prisoners bent their knees.
+They had cut into the flesh of one prisoner who tried to relieve the pain by inserting cloth between the metal and the skin.25